 Projects background

 I extended the investigation of functional genomic regions of schizophrenia from one gene to the whole genome to analyze RNA-seq data from 1,479 human postmortem brains combined with their whole-genome sequencing data.
 While confirming SNX19 splicing events in schizophrenia risk, I also identified alternative transcripts of CYP2D6 predisposed to schizophrenia.
 In parallel, I determined causal variations of CYP2D6 transcription by ChIP-seq and DNA methylation data generated from another cohort of human postmortem brains.
-Finally, convergence upon CYP2D6 as an essential candidate gene was identified again using a data-driven enrichment analysis (Ma et al. 2020).
+Finally, convergence upon CYP2D6 as an essential candidate gene was identified again using a data-driven enrichment analysis (Ma et al. 2021).
+We are investigating the role of CYP2D6 in brain using the mouse model and human iPSC-derived models.

 Ongoing Projects